 Failing to contribute to your 401(k) for any period of time is a missed opportunity that you’ll never get back, though.
 And if your company matches a percentage of retirement contributions, there’s the added problem of leaving money on the table.
 So if at all possible, and if your plan allows it, keep making contributions to your retirement savings account at the same rate while you’re repaying your loan.

 But at the very least make sure to repay your loan.
 Why?
 Failure to repay your loan balance on time will be considered a distribution and you will owe taxes (at your marginal income tax rate) and a 10 percent early withdrawal penalty if you are younger than age 59-1/2 on the amount you have not paid back.

 While you’ll have to pay taxes on any 401(k) withdrawal eventually, even if you wait until retirement age, the penalties are a waste of money.
 Further, never paying yourself back could significantly hurt your long-term net worth.
 The money you take out won’t be earning investment returns and compounding.
 Agreeing to repay your loan through automatic payroll deductions can help keep you honest.

-Also avoid taking out a 401(k) plan loan if a layoff, job change, or company acquisition seems imminent, because any of these events could mean that you would have as little as 60 days to repay your loan in full — an obligation you might not be in a position to fulfill, turning the unpaid loan balance into a distribution.
+Generally speaking, financial professionals suggest retirement savers avoid taking out a 401(k) plan loan if a layoff, job change, or company acquisition seems imminent, because any of these events could mean that you would have to repay your loan in full within a certain time period — an obligation you might not be in a position to fulfill, turning the unpaid loan balance into a distribution.

 Another potential problem with 401(k) borrowing arises if you must sell investments at a loss to borrow money.
 It is one thing to lose money on paper when the stock market is down; it’s another to make those losses real by selling your investments.